SystemsApproach/private5g/software/start.rst

    $ make 5g-test

-The monitoring dashboard shows two emulated gNBs come online, with five emulated UEs connecting to them.
-(Click on the "5G Dashboard" once you connect to the main page of the monitoring dashboard to see their progress.)
+As the emulation progresses, the monitoring dashboard will show two emulated gNBs and five emulated UEs come online, with the performance graph showing upstream and downstream transfer rates.
+All of these indicators go "silent" once the emulation completes, but you can execute the `5g-test` target multiple times without restarting the SD-Core to see additional activity.

-This make target can be executed multiple times without restarting the SD-Core.
-(Note that `5g-test` runs an emulator that directs traffic at Aether.
-It is not part of Aether, per se.)

 Clean Up
 ~~~~~~~~~~~~~~~~~